RonaldKfouri/RonaldKfouri.github.io/_pages/about.md

 ## Workshops {#workshops}

 Participated in specialized workshops on photovoltaic technologies and power system design, with emphasis on renewable integration and safety practices:
-Building-Integrated Photovoltaic (BIPV) Solar Technology *(IRI-Lebanon, 2015)* ·
-Planning Residential PV-Backup Systems *(Presented by renac.de, hosted by LCEC-Lebanon, 2016)* ·
+Planning Residential PV-Backup Systems *(Presented by renac.de; hosted by LCEC-Lebanon, 2016)*
-Earthing and Lightning Protection for PV Systems *(Presented by renac.de, hosted by LCEC-Lebanon, 2016)*
+Earthing and Lightning Protection for PV Systems *(Presented by renac.de; hosted by LCEC-Lebanon, 2016)*
+Building-Integrated Photovoltaic (BIPV) Solar Technology *(IRI-Lebanon, 2015)*

+---

+## Languages {#languages}

+**Arabic, English, French (fluent); German (B1)**

+Fun fact: I read the original 1962 French paper on AC Optimal Power Flow, *Contribution à l'étude du dispatching économique*, to preserve nuances that can get lost in translation.
+That curiosity later pushed me to start learning German — though I haven’t yet been brave enough to read a technical paper in it... *vielleicht* one day!

 ---